YWaller/StrategoProject/README.md

 # Miscellaneous notes
 If you'd like to hide the opponent's pieces, then there's a line in mainwithai.py that has the switch.
 I have this feature off right now while I figure things out and do testing.
 CTRL+F "hidden" and it should be in about line 328, just uncomment out that line, and the same one about 9 lines later also needs to be uncommented.
+The lines directly after them then need to be commented out.
+It'll make sense when you see it (I hope).

 I've commented things as best I've had time for/cared to, but if you feel something is unclear, then just ask.
 I'd be more than happy to help explain it.